vvin17/iXRoyale/README.md

-# TrashRoyale
+# Slavs Royale
-Closed parody of Clash Royale
+Strategic game with characters from Slavic culture